 Meet Provost Sean Condon

-Dr. John “Sean” Condon was appointed to the role of provost and senior vice president for academic affairs after serving as interim provost for the 2020-2021 academic year.
+Dr. John “Sean” Condon is provost and senior vice president for academic affairs at Merrimack College.

-“By serving as provost and senior vice president for academic affairs, I will be able to play a meaningful role in advancing both the mission and purpose of the College and support and champion institutional goals that I believe in.
-Since my arrival at Merrimack more than a decade and a half ago, I have come to fully appreciate and admire the ability of the College to consistently welcome students, meet them where they are and help them reach their full potential.”
+“By serving as provost and senior vice president for academic affairs, I play a meaningful role in advancing both the mission and purpose of the College and support and champion institutional goals that I believe in.
+Since I arrived at Merrimack more than 20 years ago, I have come to fully appreciate and admire the ability of the College to consistently welcome students, meet them where they are, and help them reach their full potential.”

 ― Dr. Sean Condon